What Happened to the Biblical Saints of the First Century?

 He who testifies to these things says, “Surely I am coming soon.”
 Amen.
 Come, Lord Jesus! – Revelation 22:20

-Did John know that Jesus was coming soon, possibly within his lifetime?
+Did John know that Christ was coming soon, possibly within his lifetime?

 Children, it is the last hour, and as you have heard that antichrist is coming, so now many antichrists have come.
 Therefore we know that it is the last hour. – 1 John 2:18

-Does the “last hour” apply to believers today, or was John speaking about the signs that Yahshua was coming for them soon?
+Does the 'last hour' apply to believers today, or was John speaking about the signs that Christ was coming back for them soon?

 Are There any Supporting Factors?